9001/copyparty/README.md

 some notes on hardening

+* set `--rproxy 0` if your copyparty is directly facing the internet (not through a reverse-proxy)
+  * cors doesn't work right otherwise

+safety profiles:

 * option `-s` is a shortcut to set the following options:
   * `--no-thumb` disables thumbnails and audio transcoding to stop copyparty from running `FFmpeg`/`Pillow`/`VIPS` on uploaded files, which is a [good idea](https://www.cvedetails.com/vulnerability-list.php?vendor_id=3611) if anonymous upload is enabled
   * `--no-mtag-ff` uses `mutagen` to grab music tags instead of `FFmpeg`, which is safer and faster but less accurate